msadio8/Weather-Dashboard/README.md

 # Project Description

-Weather dashboard is an application used OpenWeather API that when you input the city will be presented with current and future conditiond for that city below is the the User story & acceptance criteria of this application
+Weather dashboard is an application used OpenWeather API that when you input the city will be presented with current and future conditions for that city below is the the User story & acceptance criteria of this application

 ## User Story